 If God's people keep their focus upon His purpose for them as outlined by His Holy Days, they will be able to accomplish the work God has given them.

 Even if a present snapshot of our lives looks dismal, it cannot reveal what happens next.
 What happens next is in God's hands—and He finishes what He starts.

 A hockey puck changes direction almost constantly, and a hockey player has to move with it.
-Charles Whitaker uses this analogy to explain how we must follow God when He changes the focus of His work.
+This analogy explains how we must follow God when He changes things.